 How do I know if something is too loud?

 How loud is too loud?
 Your can find out via your phone and our list of the best smartphone decibel meter apps to measure sound levels.
 In general, though, you know it's too loud if you have to lean in close to talk to someone next to you, or shout at them.
+If you leave the event, and your hearing is muffled, you have experienced temporary threshold shift.

 How do you treat noise-induced hearing loss?